mchobby/esp8266-upy/oled-ssd1306/readme_ENG.md

 # Wiring

-## OLED on PyBoard

-Note: not done yet!

 ## OLED Featherwing with ESP8266 microcontroler
 The OLED FeatherWing (Adafruit 2900) does fit on a Feather board (eg: Feather ESP8266) and offers a resolution of 128 x 32 pixels.